 The redirector service does, however, interfere with any caching proxies on your local network or transparent proxies on the internet service provider level.
 A caching proxy receives HTTP network requests; checks to see if it has a fresh copy of the requested webpage, resource, or in our case a Debian package, and then either downloads the requested resource into its cache or serves a copy directly from the cache.
 This can be a great way to reduce external network bandwidth usage as well as speed up environments were multiple clients need to download the same Debian packages (for example as part of a nightly or weekly maintenance window).

-Unfortunately, the redirector’s responses are not cachable so proxies have to ask the redirector every time a client asks it for the same package.
+Unfortunately, the redirector’s responses aren’t cachable so proxies have to ask the redirector every time a client asks it for the same package.
 The redirector will either redirect to the same mirror which could already be cached by the proxy, or it could redirect to another mirror for the same package.
 Requiring the proxy to download and store two copies of the same file from two different mirrors.

 The redirector is almost doing its job as intended under these circumstances.
 Firstly, it incorrectly returns a 301 Permanent Redirect code indicating that the same package will forevermore be found at the new address it redirects to.
 Yet, it doesn’t make the redirection cachable so clients and proxies can’t trust the permanent redirect.
 Ten clients behind a proxy who update at the same time will mean the proxy have to check the redirect ten times and possibly serve different copies of the same package to each of the clients.